 Mental illness can decrease one's ability to function in daily life and is the leading cause of disability in the United States.

-Essex County was very similar to both Lake County, IL, Middlesex, MA and Westchester, NY, which had reported rates of mental illness around 4%.
+Essex County was very similar to Lake County, IL, Middlesex, MA and Westchester, NY, which reported rates of mental illness around 4%.

 "Serious mental illness" is defined as a mental illness that resulted in serious functional impairment in carrying out major life activities.
 Data come from the National Survey on Drug Use and Health sponsored by the U.S. Substance Abuse and Mental Health Services Administration.
 SAMHSA combined three years of responses to provide estimates for smaller geographic areas and increase the precision of its estimates.